 You can read three other lucid dreams here:

 Watch Out: Journalists Around The Globe Are In Extreme Danger.
 In this dream, I hid behind a vehicle; saw murder of a well-known American journalist; woke up and investigated slowly; and, then reported this on social media by using a relevant article.
-I plan to now reveal everything I see during my lucid dreams even if I cannot find an article about it.
+I now intend to now reveal everything I see during my lucid dreams even if I cannot find an article about it.

-There are more such dreams which will be shared in my first book.
+There are more such dreams, which will be shared in my first book.

 …women do have a positive and significant impact on peace, as encouraging their participation increases the probability of violence ending within a year by 24%…